CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a system planning policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Planning (PL) Policy and Procedure document that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs/>.

-##### LINCS

-This is Agency common control.
-More data about implementation can be obtained from the Agency common control catalog.
-The LINCS Technology Project developed its security policy planning and procedures based on the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01), guidance from NIST, the Office of Management and Budget and industry best practices.
-Security policies and procedures are formally documented within the LINCS SSP, which provides the roles and responsibilities as it pertains to security planning.
-It provides guidance on all aspects of security for the protection of LINCS information technology resources.
-It defines responsibilities for the implementation and oversight of the guidance contained herein.
-The plan was last updated in December, 2015.

 ### PL-2: System Security Plan

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: AWS system security plan.

-##### LINCS

-The System Security Plan (SSP) was developed and implemented for LINCS Technology Project system in accordance with the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01), Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05), NIST SP 800-18 and NIST SP 800-37.
-The SSP includes a description of the management, operational, and technical controls in place or planned for the application.
-The SSP is included as a key document in an application’s C&A package and is reviewed and approved by designated officials.
-The SSP identifies the system owner and responsible parties for managing system access and the overall security of the system.
-The Chief Information Security Officer reviews and approves the SSP.
-The SSP will be reviewed at least annually and updated to account for any changes to the LINCS system and to address any changes in security controls.

 #### a